 Best Units for a Rut Hunt

 The rut brings roaming mule deer bucks out into the open, but the challenge is intercepting them and getting close enough for a shot.
 Glass the desert floor from the highest point possible.
-Once you see a deer, start stalking with your Muley Doe decoy ready.
+Once you see a deer, start stalking with your Muley Doe decoy.
 If you are hunting with a partner, one person should remain on the glass and guide the shooter to the deer using hand signals.

 Best Units for a Trophy Mule Deer Hunt

 Units 37A and 37B